 Supporting young people into construction careers

 Students Omar Miah and Ryan Waite visited the site in 2019 as part of their summer internships for VGC.
 Omar commented: “Health and safety is emphasised a lot.
 Plant is used very carefully – there are strict guidelines and precautions that are put in place for safety reasons.”

 About the project

 The scheme will reduce the peak time congestion experienced on the A4 during the morning and evening rush hours.
-It is funded by Wokingham Borough Council and we are delivering on behalf of principal contractor Balfour Beatty.
-This project followed other successful projects for client Balfour Beatty Living Places, including the Bell Foundry Lane upgrade project.
+It is funded by Wokingham Borough Council and we delivered on behalf of principal contractor Balfour Beatty.